iWriteGigs

 A is usually slow and dignified.

-B returns only once in the movement.
+B seldom ends the movement.

 C is usually in the tonic key.